Detroit Pistons Could Sign Isaiah Thomas In Free Agency, Per ‘247 Sports’

 During his tenure with the Boston Celtics, Thomas blossomed into one of the league’s most dynamic scorers.
 He was the star in Boston, but the trade that sent him to the Cleveland Cavaliers for Kyrie Irving changed everything.
 Thomas didn’t fit with LeBron James and the Cavaliers and was traded ahead of the deadline to the Los Angeles Lakers.

 He wasn’t awful with the Lakers, but he did have to get shut down before the end of the season due to the same nagging hip injury that bothered him in the playoffs last season.
-His free agency value has taken a major hit and he will likely sign a one or two-year deal to prove that he can get back to his star level.
+His free agency value has taken a major hit and he will likely sign a one- or two-year deal to prove that he can get back to his star level.

 During the 2017-18 season with the Cavaliers and Lakers, Thomas ended up averaging 15.2 points per game to go along with 4.8 assists and 2.1 rebounds.
 In the 17 games he played with the Lakers, Thomas’ shooting numbers were better than his tenure in Cleveland.
 Thomas shot 38.3 percent from the field overall and knocked down 32.7 percent of his three-point jumpers, which isn’t going to impress many.